 - Kosher salt and fresh ground black pepper

-- 2 6 oz cans good quality tun in oil drained
+- 2 6 oz. cans tuna in oil, or water, drained

 - 2 cups cheddar cheese shredded